Scientific name: Argynnis adippe

 Common Dog-violet (Viola riviniana) is used in all habitats, but Hairy Violet (V. hirta) is also used in limestone areas.
 It may occasionally use Heath Dog-violet (V. canina) and Pale Dog-violet (V. lactea).

-- Britain's most endangered butterfly, the High Brown has undergone a massive decline and is now down to a single colony in Wales and only two remaining strongholds (the Morecambe Bay area and Dartmoor) in England.
+- Britain's most endangered butterfly, the High Brown has undergone a massive decline, strongholds now remain on Morecambe Bay Limestones, Dartmoor, Exmoor and it is down to a single colony in Wales.

 - Distribution Trend Since 1970’s = -79%.